 Share Reserve.
-Following this offering, the aggregate number of shares of our common stock that may be issued initially pursuant to stock awards under the 2007 incentive plan is shares.
-The number of shares of our common stock reserved for issuance will automatically increase on January 1st, from January 1, 2008 through January 1, 2017, by the lesser of (a) % of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year and (b) shares.
+Following this offering, the aggregate number of shares of our common stock that may be issued initially pursuant to stock awards under the 2007 incentive plan is 4,625,042 shares.
+The share reserve consists of (i) the 2,125,042 shares reserved for issuance under the 2003 plan, plus (ii) an additional 2,500,000 shares reserved for issuance under the 2007 incentive plan.
+The aggregate reserve number will be reduced by any unused shares of our common stock remaining available for the future grant of stock awards under the 2003 plan on the effective date of the 2007 incentive plan.
+The number of shares of our common stock reserved for issuance will automatically increase on January 1st, from January 1, 2008 through January 1, 2017, by the lesser of (a) 4.5% of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year and (b) 3,000,000 shares.
 The maximum number of shares that may be issued pursuant to the exercise of incentive stock options under the 2007 incentive plan is equal to the total share reserve, as increased from time to time pursuant to annual increases and shares subject to options granted under the 2003 plan that expire without being exercised in full.

-No person may be granted awards covering more than shares of our common stock under the 2007 incentive plan during any calendar year pursuant to an appreciation-only stock award.
+No person may be granted awards covering more than 2,000,000 shares of our common stock under the 2007 incentive plan during any calendar year pursuant to an appreciation-only stock award.
 An appreciation-only stock award is a stock award whose value is determined by reference to an increase over an exercise or strike price of at least 100% of the fair market value of our common stock on the date of grant.
 A stock option with an exercise price equal to the value of the stock on the date of grant is an example of an appreciation-only award.
 Such limitation is designed to help assure that any deductions to which we would otherwise be entitled upon the exercise of an appreciation-only stock award or upon the subsequent sale of shares purchased under such an award, will not be subject to the \$1,000,000 limitation on the income tax deductibility of compensation paid per covered executive officer imposed by Section 162(m) of the Internal Revenue Code.